Berl Katznelson: Memories of Katznelson

-In her biography, Golda Meir remembers Berl Katznelson as a pivotal figure in the life of the Jewish community in Palestine: "Berl was not at all physically impressive.
+In her autobiography My Life, Golda Meir remembers Berl Katznelson as a pivotal figure in the life of the Jewish community in Palestine: "Berl was not at all physically impressive.
 He was small, his hair was always untidy, his clothes always looked rumpled.
 But his lovely smile lit up his face, and [he] looked right through you, so that no one who ever talked to Berl forgot him.
 I think of him as I saw him, hundreds of times, buried in a shabby old armchair in one of the two book-lined rooms in which he lived in the heart of old Tel-Aviv, where everyone came to see him and where he worked (because he hated going to an office).
 'Berl would like you to stop by' was like a command that no one disobeyed.
 Not that he held court or ever gave orders, but nothing was done, no decision of any importance to the Labour movement in particular or the yishuv in general, was taken without Berl's opinion being sought first."